RichardValerosoUniverse/The-Valeroso-City/README.md

     AVOID, AVOID, and AVOID all of these credit card companies so your life is Peaceful
 * Bank of the Philippine Islands (BPI) Credit Card
 * Philippine National Bank (PNB) Credit Card
-* Unionbank Bank of the Philippines Credit Card
+* Union Bank of the Philippines (UnionBank) Credit Card
 * Rizal Commercial Banking Corporation (RCBC) Credit Card
-* Eastwest Bank (Eastwest) Credit Card
+* East West Banking Corporation (EastWest Bank) Credit Card
 * Metropolitan Bank & Trust Company (Metrobank) Credit Card

 These listed credit card companies and their employees are the **best** candidates for Cremation Death Penalty Alive Version in the Philippines.
 They deserve to die or get burned alive as their punishment.
 They will go to hell and feel the most painful punishment in the world and the universe without expiration!!
 Haha.